seosgithub/flok/docs/user_handbook/hooks.md

 -------

 ##### How hooks solves these problems:
-*Hooks* solves these questions and constraitns by allowing the user to define triggers in their project under `./config/hooks.rb` using a *DSL* which in-turn notifies the client.
-The client then handles each hook in an appropriate fashion.
+*Hooks* solves these questions and constraitns by allowing the user to define triggers in their project under `./config/hooks.rb` using a *DSL* which is used to create hook emitters at compile-time.
+These hook emitters send the hook notification to the client.
 ## Hooking by example with `./config/hooks.rb`

 **Here is an example of a `./config/hooks.rb` which tells flok to notify the client that the `supports_back_clicked` hook triggered whenever a controller instance of a `"my_controller"` controller switches to an action via Goto that has an event handler defined with `back_clicked`:**

+Here is an example of a hook configuration file with *one* hook.
+The hook generator is called `goto`, you may think of the generators as a set of helper DSL functions that have there own unique parameters.
+The first line, `hook :goto => :supports_back_clicked` denotes that we are using the `goto` generator and the emitted event is called `:supports_back_clicked`.

 ```ruby
 # $USER_POJECT_ROOT/config/hooks.rb